 This guide will connect you with resources to find books, journal articles, information from reference books, as well as primary texts and other sources.

-- Understand your assignment.
+Understand your assignment.
 What kind of information do you need?
-Peer-reviewed journal articles, books, reference sources?
+Peer-reviewed journal articles, literary criticism, biographical information?

-If you run into any trouble at any point in your research process, you can always Ask a Librarian for help.
+If you run into any trouble at any point in your research process, you can always Ask Us for help.

 Another advantage to starting your research early: you can schedule a consultation with a librarian.
 Librarians are here to help you navigate the many resources available to you, and a consultation is a great opportunity to make sure you are looking in the right places.
 Librarians are glad to help!